 COOKING PROCEDURE WITH A PLUG-IN ELECTRIC PRESSURE COOKER

 Follow the instructions that come with the machine.
-Usually, you do not need to turn down the cooking heat when the cooker reaches its operating pressure.
+You do not need to turn down the cooking heat when the cooker reaches its operating pressure.

+Pressure-cooking is excellent for meats.
 The procedure is similar to cooking vegetables.
-First put about ¼Ó of water in the bottom of the cooker, and then add the meat.
+First put about ¼” of water in the bottom of the cooker, and then add the meat.

 Otherwise, some meat such as chicken legs, lamb and certainly larger pieces of meat or a whole chicken, for example, will take longer.